AndreArtus/anko/doc/SQLITE.md

 val rowParser = classParser<Person>()
 ```

 For now Anko **does not support** creating such parsers if the primary constructor has optional parameters.
-Also note that constructor will be invoked using Java Reflection so writing a custom `RowParser` is more reasonable for huge data sets.
+Also note that the constructor will be invoked using Java Reflection so writing a custom `RowParser` is more reasonable for huge data sets.

 If you are using Anko `db.select()` builder, you can directly call `parseSingle`, `parseOpt` or `parseList` on it and pass an appropriate parser.

 ## Custom row parsers

 For instance, let's make a new parser for columns `(Int, String, String)`.
-The most naive way to do so is:
+The most naïve way to do so is:

 ```kotlin
 public class MyRowParser : RowParser<Triple<Int, String, String>> {